Radio Caroline: 1989 Anglo-Dutch raid

 During mid-August 1989, authorities in several European countries carried out coordinated raids on houses, recording studios and offices believed to be used by Caroline.
 On 18 August, a British government chartered ship pulled up alongside the Ross Revenge and asked to board to "discuss the future" of the Ross Revenge and the stations operating from it.
-This request, and one to stop transmissions on 819 kHz (Radio 819), was refused.
-A request to stop broadcasting on short wave 6214 kHz (World Mission Radio) which disturbs the emergency frequency 6215 kHz. was complied with, and then from 59:00.
+This request, and one to stop transmissions on (Radio 819), was refused.
+A request to stop broadcasting on short wave (World Mission Radio) which interfered with the emergency frequency was complied with.
 After several hours the government ship returned to port.

-On 19 August 1989, James Murphy, an investigator for the UK Office of the Official Solicitor, acting for the Department of Trade and Industry, joined colleagues and counterparts from the Netherlands Radio Regulatory Authority to execute an armed raid on the Ross Revenge in which equipment was damaged or confiscated.
+The Netherlands Radio Regulatory Authority executed an armed raid on the Ross Revenge in which equipment was damaged or confiscated.
 Part of the raid was broadcast live before officials disabled the transmitters.
 Dutch nationals were arrested and returned to the Netherlands, together with most of the broadcasting equipment.
 Non-Dutch staff were given the option of staying on the ship or returning to the Netherlands, and most chose to stay on board.
 Caroline claimed boarding the ship and removal or destruction of equipment was piracy.
 The Dutch claimed the ship's Panamanian registration had lapsed in 1987, was not under legal protection from any country and that its transmissions breached international regulations which since 1982 had prohibited broadcasting from outside national territories.
 Several years later some of the seized items were returned to the station.

 In 1990 the UK government amended the 1967 anti-offshore law to allow the boarding and silencing of stations in international waters if their signals could be received in the UK, even if their vessels were foreign-registered and operated.
 Lord Annan, author of the 1977 Report of the Committee on the Future of Broadcasting, spoke in defence of Radio Caroline in the House of Lords at report stage on the Broadcasting Act 1990, saying "Why break a butterfly upon the wheel?"
 In a 1995 article for the pressure group Charter88, Steve McGann commented: "Whether Caroline was right to maintain her defiance for so many years is irrelevant.
 Her story illustrates how uniquely dangerous government regards an independent voice transmitted over unrestricted airwaves and to what ends it will go to silence it."
 This legislation remains in force.